xia-chao/xia-chao/README.md

 ## My Tech Belief: JavaScript / TypeScript

-As AI raises the bar for performance and concurrency, more and more high-quality JavaScript / TypeScript projects are being rewritten in Rust or Go.
+With the increasing demand for performance and concurrency, more and more high-quality JavaScript / TypeScript projects are being rewritten in Rust or Go.

 To me, that feels like a betrayal.